constancecrozier/constancecrozier.github.io/code.md

 # Public Data and Code
 I have a  number of projects for which we are able to offer open-source code and/or data to other researchers.
 Please find the details below.

-<h2>Coming soon: Global demand data from 2019</h2>
+<h2>Global demand data from 2019</h2>
 *Primary developer: Constance Crozier*

-This is a dataset of the hourly electricity demand in 2019 for 155 geographic regions across the world.
-It will be published on this website at the release of our article (currently in the later stages of peer review).
+This is a dataset of the hourly electricity demand in 2019 for 155 transmission systems, spanning five continents.
+Data is provided in UTC.

+You can download the data [here](demand2019.csv).

+We request that you cite [this paper](/files/Interconnection.pdf) in any works using the data. [[Bibtex entry](/files/interconnection.bib)]

 <h2>GridLearn: Grid-aware Multi-Agent Reinforcement Learning</h2>
 *Primary developer: Aisling Pigott*